 An XML (Extensible Markup Language) sitemap is a computer-readable map of your website.
 It generates links and provides search engine crawlers with an understanding of how your website is organized so that they can effectively read and index each available page.

-Ensuring that your XML sitemap and robots.txt are properly configured—and submitted to search engines—is the first step to getting found and indexed by search engines.
+By ensuring that your XML sitemap and robots.txt are properly configured—and submitted to search engines—you’ll have accomplished the first step to getting found and indexed by search engines.

 Next, let’s talk about your SEO focus keywords.

 These are second on our list after indexing and sitemaps because of how important they are.
 The keywords you choose will impact almost every other SEO fundamental on this list.
 They will play a large role in your website’s SEO performance and how much organic traffic it receives.

 To properly identify the best keywords, you’ll first want to make a preliminary list of all the terms you think will be relevant to your visitors and potential customers.
 If you’ve performed an exercise to outline customer or buyer personas—that will come in handy during this phase as well.